Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 A study looking at new types of MRI scans to see how chemotherapy affects bowel cancer cells

-This study is using 2 types of MRI scan to look at changes in the blood supply to cancer cells.
-It is for people having chemotherapy for bowel cancer that has spread (advanced bowel cancer).
-This study is supported by Cancer Research UK.
+This study used 2 types of MRI scan to look at changes in the blood supply to cancer cells.

 DWI MRI shows changes to cancer cells and DCE MRI can provide information about the blood supply to the cancer.

 The researchers wanted to find out if any changes they saw on the scans related to how well people do after having chemotherapy.